How to Groom your Dog at Home

 Many people over bathe their dogs.
 It is not necessary and can actually do your dog's coat and skin more harm than good.
 Once or twice a year (yes, a year) is generally adequate.
 My dogs get a bath once a year (in the spring, in case you are wondering), unless they have rolled in something dreadful that can't be solved any other way.
 People always comment on how soft and healthy my dogs coats are and how they do not smell of dog at all.
 In fact I was on the TV a few months ago talking about this exact thing and the presenter was amazed how good my terrier looked and smelt, and even more amazed when I told her that he was last bathed a year ago.
 People have just got into this habit of bathing their dogs a lot and it really is not the best thing to do.
 A good brush a few times a week is perfect, as mentioned above.

 For the times you do need to give your dog a bath, make sure to always use a dog shampoo.
 Human shampoo will do them no good at all.
-For a really good natural dog shampoo, tailored to all kinds of different dog coats and issues, we recommend WildWash Pro Natural Dog Shampoo.

 Brush or comb your dog's coat through first.
 I like to put a couple of non-slip rubber bath mats in the bath for my dog to stand on, so they are not slipping and sliding about in the bath, which can feel pretty scary for them.
 Use lukewarm water to soak their coat through thoroughly.
 Make sure the water is not too hot or too cold.
 We want to make this experience as pleasant as possible for your dog.
 Then shampoo your dog, avoiding the face.
 I use a clean wet flannel to gently wash the face and ears.

-I like to put the plug in the bath for the first few minutes of bath tome, so they are standing in about an inch of slightly soapy water.
+I like to put the plug in the bath for the first few minutes of bath time, so they are standing in about an inch of slightly soapy water.
 This is usually enough to clean their feet or at least get things started.
 Most dogs do not like their feet being touched or cleaned, so this can really help.

 Once you have followed the shampoo's instructions, rinse very thoroughly, making sure not to leave any product on your dog's coat or skin.
 Repeat the process with a dog conditioner, if you are using one.

 Some people use a hair dryer to get their dog dry but this can be scary and also make them hot, so many dogs will not like it at all.
-Instead, use a good microfibre dog towel and them pop a dog drying coat on your dog and let them go for it, lol.
+Instead, use a microfibre dog towel and then pop a dog drying coat on your dog and let them go for it, lol.
 Most dogs get the zoomies after a bath.
 Drying coats will save your soft furnishings, help your dog to dry quickly and also keep them warm if they tend to shiver and shake after a bath.

 Once they are all dry, comb or brush through the coat again.
 Job done.